awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 To learn how to create an IAM identity\-based policy by using these example JSON policy documents, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html) in the *IAM User Guide*\.

-For details about actions and resource types defined by Amazon Transcribe, including the format of the ARNs for each of the resource types, see in the *Service Authorization Reference*\.
+For details about actions and resource types defined by Amazon Transcribe, including the format of the ARNs for each of the resource types, see [Actions, resources, and condition keys for Amazon Transcribe](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazontranscribe.html) in the *Service Authorization Reference*\.

 **Topics**
 + [Policy best practices](#security_iam_service-with-iam-policy-best-practices)